neilrackett/atarist-reminiscence/README.md

 CAPS/SPS `.ipf` disk images — see [tools/README.md](tools/README.md).

-There is no music in the Amiga data set: the Amiga score ships as separate `.mod` files, and they are sampled music no ST can play (there is no DMA sound on a plain ST, and no software mixer here).
-`tools/make-music.sh --download` converts those modules into YM2149 register streams instead, which every ST can play — a chip version of the soundtrack rather than the sampled original.
+There is no music in the Amiga data set: the Amiga score ships as separate `.mod` files. `tools/make-music.sh --download` converts those modules into YM2149 register streams instead, which every ST can play — a chip version of the soundtrack rather than the sampled original.
 Copy the resulting `.STM` files into `DATA\` and set `music=true` in `RS.CFG`.
 Without them the game plays as before: each missing track is noted once in `RS.LOG` (with `logging=true`) and the scene runs silent.
 Unlike the sampled sound effects this needs no STE — the YM2149 is in every ST, and the replay costs nothing measurable (35.20 vs 35.11 ms/frame).

 If you can't find your original Amiga disks, try the [TOSEC Commodore Amiga collection](https://ia600803.us.archive.org/view_archive.php?archive=/21/items/Commodore_Amiga_TOSEC_2012_04_10/Commodore_Amiga_TOSEC_2012_04_10.zip).